kuzudb/kuzu-docs/docs/cypher/data-manipulation-clauses/merge.md

 ## Merge Nodes

-### Merge Exiting Nodes
+### Merge Existing Nodes
 The following query tries to merge a user with name "Adam".
-Since user "Adam" exists in the database, the match is found no user is created.
+Since user "Adam" exists in the database, no user is created.
 ```
 MERGE (n:User {name : 'Adam'}) RETURN n.*;
 ------------------